 Not that I think it’s responsible practice to jump from job to job, you also aren’t obligated to stay with a company because they trained you.
 Doing the job you were hired to do is their repayment for that.
 But it doesn’t mean you have to stay forever, especially if they aren’t providing you a healthy work environment.
 And quitting something isn’t failing.

-I wouldn’t have quit my job if I wasn’t unhappy, but I was completely unprepared for the weight that lifted off my chest when I handed in my resignation.
+I knew I was unhappy – that was part of why I quit, but I was completely unprepared for the weight that lifted off my chest when I handed in my resignation.
 A coworker told me I was glowing afterward.
 My parents told me I was like a new person, or a person they knew, but hadn’t seen in a very long time.
 My dad told me I was fun again.

 When you are living the situation and growing a little more stressed or a little more unhappy each day, you don’t necessarily realize it.
 Outsiders who see us infrequently are much more likely to notice drastic changes in mood or behavior.
 Trust them.